Qqwy/erlang-smallmap-get-benchmark/README.md

 (Of course, it is possible to enable O3 only for a particular function using some GCC specific `__attribute__`s.)

-As we measure 10_000 iterations (to reduce the influence of measurement overhead on the benchmark), the 'Ops/second' number in the results should be multiplied by 100_000 to reach the real number.
+As we measure 100_000 iterations (to reduce the influence of measurement overhead on the benchmark), the 'Total ms' number in the results should be divided by 100_000 to find the real number.

+_(Note that 'ns/op' and 'Ops/second' are scaled w.r.t. `Dim` and are thus not that useful in this particular benchmark.)_

 ## GCC